-5. This lawsuit is a civil action for patent infringement arising under the patent laws of the United States, 35 U.S.C. § 101 et seq.
-The Court has subject-matter jurisdiction pursuant to 28 U.S.C. §§ 1331, 1332, 1338(a), and 1367.

-6. The Court has personal jurisdiction over Defendant for at least four reasons: (1) Defendant has committed acts of patent infringement and contributed to and induced acts of patent infringement by others in this District and elsewhere in Texas; (2) Defendant regularly does business or solicits business in this District and in Texas; (3) Defendant engages in other persistent courses of conduct and derives substantial revenue from products and/or services provided to individuals in this District and in

-Texas; and (4) Defendant has purposefully established substantial, systematic, and continuous contacts with the District and should reasonably expect to be haled into court here.
+- 4. This lawsuit is a civil action for patent infringement arising under the patent laws of the United States, 35 U.S.C. § 101 et seq.
+The Court has subject-matter jurisdiction pursuant to 28 U.S.C. §§ 1331, 1332, 1338(a), and 1367. - 5.
+The Court has personal jurisdiction over Defendant for at least four reasons: (1) Defendant has committed acts of patent infringement and contributed to and induced acts of patent infringement by others in this District and elsewhere in Texas; (2) Defendant regularly does business or solicits business in this District and in Texas; (3) Defendant engages in other persistent courses of conduct and derives substantial revenue from products and/or services provided to individuals in this District and in Texas; and (4) Defendant has purposefully established substantial, systematic, and continuous contacts with the District and should reasonably expect to be haled into court here. - 6.
+Specifically, Defendant imports the Accused Products in the United States and sells and offers for sale them to consumers in this District and in Texas, both online and in stores (see Exhibits C & D); Defendant offers telephonic and e-mail support services to customers in this District and Texas (see Exhibit E); Defendant offers software for the

-7. Specifically, Defendant has partnered with numerous resellers and distributors to sell and offer for sale the Accused Products to consumers in this District and in Texas, both online and in stores (see, e.g., Exhibits C & D); Defendant operates a website that solicits sales of the Accused Products by consumers in this District and Texas (see Exhibit E); Defendant offers telephonic and e-mail support services to customers in this District and Texas (see Exhibit F); Defendant offers software for the Accused Products for download by customers in this District and Texas (see Exhibit F); Defendant offers software for the Accused Products are registered agent for service in Texas (see above).
+Accused Products for download by customers in this District and Texas (see Exhibit F); and Defendant has a registered agent for service in Texas (see above).
 Given these extensive contacts, the Court's exercise of jurisdiction over Defendant will not offend traditional notions of fair play and substantial justice.

-8. Venue is proper in this judicial district under 28 U.S.C. §§ 1391(b)-(c) and 1400(b) because Defendant does business in the State of Texas, Defendant has committed acts of infringement in Texas and in the District, a substantial part of the events or omissions giving rise to Blue Spike's claims happened in the District, and Defendant is subject to personal jurisdiction in the District.
+7. Venue is proper in this judicial district under 28 U.S.C. §§ 1391(b)-(c) and 1400(b) because Defendant does business in the State of Texas, Defendant has committed acts of infringement in Texas and in the District, a substantial part of the events or omissions giving rise to Blue Spike's claims happened in the District, and Defendant is subject to personal jurisdiction in the District.